ruff1ezzz/cse15l-lab-reports/lab-report-3-week-6.md

 ## 6) Copy Whole Directories with scp -r

-In the end of this lab, I learned how to copy whole directories into the ieng remote server.
+In the end of this lab, I learned how to copy whole directories into the ieng6 remote server.

 ![scpr](imagesLabReport3/scp1.png)